curios-ios/ios-curios/README.md

 - [X] Login
 - [X] Register
+- [x] User can create a recipe
-- [ ] User can create and update a recipe
+- [ ] User can update a recipe
+- [x] User can scroll through existing recipes
-- [ ] User can scroll through existing recipes, like and fork them
+- [ ] User can like and fork recipes
 - [ ] Users can view their profiles (will include list of recipes forked)

 <!-- **Optional Nice-to-have Stories**